mk7kf/mk7kf.github.io/research.md

 </ul>
 <i>:woman_teacher: Pedagogy</i>
 <ul>
-<li> “Toward A Critical Pedagogical Approach For Using Wikipedia In The Composition Classroom And Beyond: Encyclopedic “Neutrality,” Social 	Inequality, and Failure as Subversion.”
+<li> “Using Wikipedia In The Composition Classroom And Beyond: Encyclopedic “Neutrality,” Social Inequality, and Failure as Subversion.”
 Submitted on July 2020.
 Forthcoming in December 2020 in <i>The Journal of Interactive Technology and Pedagogy (JITP)</i>. </li>
 </ul>

 <h3>Digital Projects</h3>